 Castries is the capital of St. Lucia, located in the Caribbean between Martinique and St. Vincent and the Grenadines.
 It’s a small but lively city set around a natural harbour, with palm-lined streets, open-air markets and views of green hills all around.
 There’s a strong sense of local culture in Castries – from the flavours of Creole food to the flow of island life – and it doesn’t take long to feel part of it.
-When it comes to working from Castries, the city provides decent average Wi-Fi speeds and there are a handful of spaces to set up a base.
+When it comes to working remotely from Castries, the city provides some digital nomad accommodation and work-friendly stays, along with decent average Wi-Fi speeds.
 Overall, it’s a relaxed and characterful place to stay productive while soaking up a slower, more grounded pace of life.

 Popular areas to stay for working remotely in Castries include Vigie, Pointe Seraphine and Derek Walcott Square.